cajx-it/Wog-WinMacChanger/README.md

 ## Real-World Use Case

-This tool was used as part of a self-directed pentest on a **Raspberry Pi WiFi access point** configured with MAC address filtering:
+This tool was used as part of a self-directed pentest on a **personal PisoWifi unit** (Philippine coin-operated WiFi system) configured with MAC address filtering:

-1. The Pi's AP was set to only allow specific MAC addresses.
+1. The PisoWifi portal was set to only allow authenticated/registered MAC addresses.
 2. Wog-WinMacChanger was used to spoof the MAC address of an external USB adapter to match an allowlisted address.
 3. The spoofed adapter successfully bypassed the MAC filter, joined the network, and shared the internet connection — demonstrating that **MAC filtering alone is not a reliable security control**.

 **Takeaway:** MAC address filtering should be treated as a minor inconvenience, not a security boundary.
-Always layer it with stronger controls (WPA3, certificate-based auth, network segmentation, etc.).
+PisoWifi operators should layer stronger controls (session tokens, portal re-authentication, connection time limits, traffic monitoring, etc.) on top of MAC-based access control.

 ---